Needle trees are once called as "Tree Of Life"

 Needles are stiff and sharp

 Needles can be easily rolled in between your fingers

 The cross section of the needles are either triangular or square

-The young cones of spruce needles are reddish to maroon in color and the matured one will have papery, thin and overlapping scales with light brown in color (see picture above)
+The young cones of spruce are reddish to maroon in color and the matured one will have papery, thin and overlapping scales with light brown in color (see picture above)

 How to make a spruce tea

 I prefer to drink my spruce tea as a cold infusion, mixed with lemon slices.
 This drink is absolutely delicious and rewarding to make.
 Especially when you are really thirsty, this tea will quench your thirst with great satisfaction.
 The combination of lemon and spruce will complement each other in a beautiful way.